 U.S. tax requirements for YouTube earnings

 If you don’t share tax info, Google may be required to withhold taxes worldwide using the maximum tax rate.
-If you do share your tax info, your tax rate may be up to 30% of your U.S. income.
+Your tax rate will depend on your AdSense for YouTube account type and country.

 Check your tax info and claim a tax treaty benefit: